 Council member Marion Barry (D-Ward 8) said that he would call on the D.C.
 Council to investigate the reasons for the long lines at the polls.

 What time are you voting today?
+Take our poll.

 Besides the presidential race, District voters will elect six members of the D.C.
 Council and a chairman who will finish the term vacated by Kwame R. Brown, who resigned in June.
 Phil Mendelson (D) is seeking to remain in the latter post against Calvin H. Gurley, also a Democrat.